TS-mfon/.github/profile/README.md

 - **📂 Contribute to Traps**
   Create and share new Trap examples in our [examples repo](https://github.com/drosera-network/examples).
 The Drosera team reviews and provides feedback to build a robust library for the community.

+## How Does Drosera Work?
+  - 1. Traps (Smart Contracts)
+    They’re smart contracts designed to watch, detect, and react to specific on-chain conditions.
+When triggered, they call emergency functions (pause contracts, alert developers, transfer assets to safe wallets).

+  - 2. Operators (Responders)
+    They are a network of nodes that Opt in to Trap, watch Ethereum blocks in real time and execute emergency responses when conditions are met.

 ## 🔍 Use Cases